 A lot of people freak out a bit about milestone birthdays.
 I am bringing this up because I just turned thirty.
-I'm not upset about it, in fact, I am welcoming years voyage around the sun with open arms.
-Let it be great, and let me be corny.
-Cheers to a year of trying to a better person than I was in my last.
+I'm not upset about it.
+I am welcoming this years voyage around the sun with open arms.
+Cheers to a year of trying to a better person than I was in my last!

 Puerto Rico is amazing by the way, which is probably why I am in a good mood.